 Another benefit of volunteering abroad is that these programs offer a lot more options with start dates and contract lengths than do typical ESL jobs.
 Most ESL contracts are for a full year.
 For many people, though, this simply doesn’t fit into their time-frame.
 You can volunteer, though, for as little as 3 months.
 For people juggling school and work, while trying to give something back to the community, the flexibility of a short-term volunteer teaching contract can be the perfect option.

-If you’re someone who loves to help others, consider an international volunteer teaching program through Reach To Teach.
+If you’re someone who loves to help others, consider an international volunteer teaching program!

 Volunteer in Georgia, Eastern Europe